Helpers

 built-in JS functions, where it does not make sense to wrap it in

-.
+a curry.
 You just want to partially apply some arguments to it and

 get back a function ready to take the rest.
 That is a perfect opportunity to

-.
+use partial.
 Just pass a function as the first argument and then apply any

 other arguments to it.
 You will get back a curried function that is ready to